Beckenham: Sport

 Beckenham Cricket Club plays at Foxgrove Road, a former first-class cricket ground.

 From 1886 to 1996, the club also staged the Kent Championships, an international tennis tournament, which featured many of the world's top players because it opened the grass-court season building up to The Championships at Wimbledon.
 In June 1968, the club held the world's first "open" grass-court tournament – one month after the sport became open to amateur and professional players – with Australians Fred Stolle and Margaret Court winning the singles titles.

 Beckenham Rugby Football Club is a rugby union club formed originally in 1894.
-It fields six senior men's teams a successful women's team, and also has one of the largest youth sections in the South East.

-Beccehamians RFC, a rugby union club founded in 1933, plays competitive rugby at Sparrows Den, near West Wickham.
+It fields six senior men's teams, a women's team, and also has one of the largest youth sections in the South East.
+Another rugby union club, Beccehamians RFC, founded in 1933, plays at Sparrows Den, near West Wickham.

 Beckenham Cricket Club is also the home to Bromley and Beckenham Hockey Club.

 Swimmers from Beckenham Swimming Club, established in 1893, have gained medals in the 21st century at national and international levels.

 New Beccehamian Hockey Club play their home games at the HSBC Sports and Social Club adjacent to New Beckenham railway station.
 They currently have three men's and three ladies hockey teams and play competitive fixtures in the Kent Hockey League.

 The training ground for Premier League club Crystal Palace is located on Copers Cope Road.